-Fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound, physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; with emphasis on problem solving.
+Fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound. physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; with emphasis on problem solving.
 (3 lecture and 3 lab hours per week).
 Prerequisite: MATH 2412, TSI Reading Met.
 [CB40.0801.5303]

-PHYS 1402 College Physics II (4 credits)
+College Physics II

 Fundamental principles of physics, using algebra and trigonometry; the principles and applications of electricity and magnetism, including circuits, electrostatics, electromagnetism, waves, sound, light, optics, and modern physics topics; with emphasis on problem solving.
 It is recommended that a student receive a grade of a "C" or better in PHYS 1401 before taking this course.
 (3 lecture and 3 lab hours per week).
 Prerequisite: PHYS 1401.
+TSI Reading Met.
 [CB40.0801.5303]

-PHYS 1403 Stars and Galaxies (4 credits)
+Stars and Galaxies